-The Library of the Study Centre for the History of Textiles and Costume was set up in 1985 and is housed in Palazzo Mocenigo at San Stae.
+The Library of the Study Centre of the History of Textiles, Costumes and Perfume was set up in 1985 and is housed in Palazzo Mocenigo at San Stae.

 This rich collection of monographs, periodicals and fashion plates all comes from the former collection of the International Centre for Arts and Costume at Palazzo Grassi, which was acquired by the Venice City Council in 1981.
 The sizeable collection of books dedicated to the history of textiles and costume make this a very useful instrument for study and research.